tjbrailey/Website/content/research.md

 - Tracing Dataset Usage in Political Science [[Pre-Analysis Plan]](https://osf.io/k9zna/overview).

     *I4R Replication Reports*
+    - [A Robustness Reproduction of Martel et al. (2024): "On the Efficacy of Accuracy Prompts Across Partisan Lines: An Adversarial Collaboration"](https://osf.io/j53p4) (with Edmund Kelly and Benedetta Giocoli).
-    - [Reproduction and Robustness of Kao et al.(2024): "Female Representation and Legitimacy".
+    - [Reproduction and Robustness of Kao et al. (2024): "Female Representation and Legitimacy".
 A Report from the 2024 UC Berkeley Replication Games](https://osf.io/294cs) (with Edmund Kelly, Angela Odermatt, and Albert Ward).
     - [Why Do Citizens Tolerate Undemocratic Behaviour?
 A Comment on Frederiksen (2022)](https://osf.io/fevgw) (with Matthew Hepplewhite and Scott Moser).
     - [A Robustness Reproduction of Tappin, Berinsky and Rand (2023): "Partisans' Receptivity to Persuasive Messaging is Undiminished by Countervailing Party Leader Cues"](https://osf.io/9m4n6) (with Edmund Kelly).